 2.

-Select your footage to grade and generate
+Add your frames to grade

 What makes great color grading